Ultan-Kearns/AppliedProject/Sprints.md

 + Allow change of username and update all statements and loans(Done) Issues when username is same as another it deletes
 + Finish Tech Review(Done)
 # Sprint 8 (10th February - 21st February)
-+ Get Statistics generated based on Loans / Statments and financial stats from google(use chartJS?)(Done just need to expand a bit more and add catches to Axios and add some styles)
++ Get Statistics generated based on Loans / Statments and financial stats from google(Done just need to expand a bit more and add catches to Axios and add some styles and test)
 + Add Iban validator and bic and add to user schema(research on google)
-+ Fix all issues and write tests(Fix issue with update do more tests,use promise?)
++ Fix all issues and write tests(add catch to axios, do more tests,Fix issue with update use promise?)
 + Add Selenium to tech review(DONE)
 + Get Headlines component finished (Reddit, latest news etc...)(DONE)
 + Start System Design
 + review dissertation
-+ ensure user cannot delete account if they have open loans
++ ensure user cannot delete account if they have open loans(Should be easy enough just use sessionStorage)
 # Sprint 9 (21st February - 25th February)
-+ Brainstorm ideas(Chart.js would be good idea for stats)
++ Brainstorm ideas(tensorflowJS?)
 + research Docker + get it working
 + refactor and test code
 + Host on google cloud
 + Finish System design & review dissertation
++ write more sprints
 # Do whenever least concern
 + fix style on homepages
 # ideas